 - Inspections are not graded like hospitals or schools, i.e. outstanding or good

 - The quality of support provided by Teachers of the Deaf is not being inspected

 - Inspectors look at SEND overall and not the specific needs of each group

 - There is no guarantee that parents and young people contacted during inspections will know about deafness

-- Webinars restrict parent input to a date and time.
+- Webinars are not currently accessible for all people.
 A survey open for the duration of the inspection would be preferable and more far reaching.

 - The inspections will end after five years and there is no assurance that services will be inspected again.